otaciliofox/nlw-Be-The-Hero/README.md

 Step 1 - Access our application's mobile folder with the command: `cd mobile`;

-Step 2 - Download the npm packages used in the project with the command: `npm` , if you prefer yarn execute `yarn`;
+Step 2 - Download the npm packages used in the project with the command: `npm install` , if you prefer yarn execute `yarn`;

 Step 3 - Start the application with the command: `npm run start`, if you prefer yarn run `yarn start`;